By Simon McKinnon, Chief Digital Information Officer

 Looking forward to 2021

-We’ve a full programme of work planned to improve services for both customers and colleagues between now and the end of March 2021.
+We’ve a full programme of work planned to improve services for both customers and colleagues.
 We have the initial investment to build a pathfinder for the new architecture and some of the shared components, and to deliver new automations.

-Our digital services provider, BPDTS Ltd, will move into the department next year, planned from 1 July 2021.
+Our digital services provider, BPDTS Ltd, will move into the department from July 2021.
 This will bring together colleagues from BPDTS and DWP Digital to create a single, stronger digital function which is greater than the sum of its two parts.

 Together we will better equip the department to deliver its strategic goals of joined-up customer journeys, make it easier for customers to get the help they need and simpler for colleagues to support them.